 The foundation of the Feast of All Saints can be traced back to Pope Gregory III declaring November 1 as the day of celebration.
 This was even more widely celebrated during the days of Charlemagne.
 In the Frankish Empire in particular, the day was declared as an obligation as per the decree by Louis de Pious back in 835.

-Now, the celebration of All Saints’ Day during November 1 is a widespread celebration among Christians and Catholics alike.
-Countries like the Philippines, USA, Uk, Canada celebrate this day as it has been passed down across many generations and continue to be a major day of celebration now and for sure, into the future.
+Now, the celebration of All Saints’ Day on November 1 is a widespread celebration among Christians and Catholics alike.
+Countries like the Philippines, USA, Uk, Canada celebrate this day as it has been passed down across many generations and continues to be a major day of celebration now and for sure, into the future.